You have come to this page because you are considering Requesting an Appeal for a Review of your Denied Application to OMSCS.

 Submitting an Appeal takes two steps:

 - You MUST REQUEST permission to submit an Appeal by sending an e-mail to firstname.lastname@example.org, ADD to the subject line your GTID, Last Name, First Name.
-Do NOT delete the pre-included information from the Subject Line!
-Do NOT include a body or attachment to the e-mail – both of those WILL be ignored.
+Do NOT delete the pre-included information from the Subject Line! **[If your e-mail system does NOT pick up the pre-filled Subject line, then you must MANUALLY start your subject line with "OMSCS Decision Appeal, SP 20, " and then you add your GTID, Last Name, First Name.]** Do NOT include a body or attachment to the e-mail – both of those WILL be ignored.

 - This e-mail will automatically create a Ticket in our system.
 You will receive an acknowledgment that the Ticket has been created, and then within a few days, if you are granted permission to submit the Appeal, you will receive specific instructions on how and what to submit for the Appeal itself.